hinto-janai/monero-bash/README.md

 ```
 monero-bash uninstall
 ```
-This will delete all monero-bash files AND `.monero-bash`
+This will delete all `monero-bash` files AND `.monero-bash`

-If your monero-bash is bugged and not uninstalling, you can manually remove everything like so:
+If your monero-bash is bugged and not uninstalling, you can manually remove everything like this:
 ```
 sudo rm -r "/usr/local/share/monero-bash" &&
 sudo rm "/usr/local/bin/monero-bash" &&